AbhilashTUofficial/JavaLab/Java-Lab/src/com/javaLab/Multiple_Inheritance_Using_Interfaces/Algorithm.md

        Extend the Students class to the Test class with the functions getMarks() putMarks and float variable part1 and part 2.

        Step 4:
-       Create a interface Sports with the function putWt() and float sportWt.
+       Create an interface Sports with the function putWt() and float sportWt.

        Step 5:
-       Create a class Results extends from Test and impliment Sports, Create display function to display total marks.
+       Create a class Results extends from Test and implement Sports, Create a display function to display total marks.

        Step 6:
        Create a Hybrid class "Hybrid" and static main function.
-Create a object and call all functions.
+Create an object and call all functions.

        Step 7:
        Stop the process.